rust-lang/book/second-edition/src/ch16-04-extensible-concurrency-sync-and-send.md

 family of related `Cell<T>` types are not `Sync`.
 The implementation of borrow checking that `RefCell<T>` does at runtime is not thread-safe.
-The smart pointer `Mutex<T>` is `Sync` and can be used to share access with multiple threads, as you saw in the “Sharing a `Mutex<T>` Between Multiple Threads” section.
+The smart pointer `Mutex<T>` is `Sync` and can be used to share access with multiple threads as you saw in the “Sharing a `Mutex<T>` Between Multiple Threads” section.

 ### Implementing `Send` and `Sync` Manually Is Unsafe